Sharing is activism

 You also need to reward people and bring consideration from those make the most.

-- Organisers have to schedule a time to touch base
+- Organizers have to schedule a time to touch base

 - In the case of politics, follow up after the vote!